TheBlipBloop/godot-multiplayer/scripts/network_planning.md

 - MultiplayerSpawner exists.
 Need to look into how objects 'spawn' on the network.
 Looks like there may be some needed setup.
 TODO.
 - Unclear to what extent godot networking has been deployed in The Real World, may have some funky bullshit :|
 - Rumor has it that the MultiplayerSyncronizer is performing some sort of client-prediction server-validation?
 Unclear if thats the case looking at the source code.
 TODO

+# Arch A

+## Lobby
+Handles low level connections and disconnections.

+- Features
+	- Hosting
+	- Connection
+	- Tracking connected clients
+	- Authenticating players connections
+	- Initializing players

+## Client
+Represents a single connected player in the lobby.
+Contains only game agnostic information

+- Features
+	- IP
+	- Ping
+	- IsLocalPlayer()

+## NetworkedNode
+Node that establishes a connection between Client and the Scene.
+?
+I'm not sure how godot handles things but these are componenty?

+For now, just holds a reference to the resepective client.